Skip to main content

 Is visual vertigo the same as vertigo?

 Not exactly.
-Classic vertigo is a spinning sensation often from inner ear problems.
-Visual vertigo is dizziness triggered specifically by visual stimuli.
-They can occur together, and visual vertigo often develops after a vestibular (vertigo-causing) episode.
+Classic vertigo often refers to a spinning sensation from an inner ear problem.
+Visual vertigo is dizziness specifically provoked by visual motion or visual complexity.
+The two can occur together.

 References